silas/rock/docs/rock/index.md

 ```

 The default runtime application configuration files are shipped with the rock
-command line tool, but can be extended or overridden on a system, user and
+command line tool, but can be extended or overridden on a system, user, and
 project basis.
 These files define how applications in a particular runtime are
 built and tested.
 They can be found in the data/runtime directory in the rock
 installation and can be extended from `/etc/rock/runtime/<runtime>.yml`,
-`~/.rock/runtime/<runtime>.yml` and `.rock.yml`.
+`~/.rock/runtime/<runtime>.yml`, and `.rock.yml`.

 ``` yaml
 env: